gprolcastelo/scratchmedulloblastoma/README.md

     bash pipeline.sh
 ```

+## Reproducing Results

+To reproduce the results, follow these steps:

+1. Ensure that the conda environment is activated:
+    ```bash
+    conda activate medulloblastoma
+    ```

+2. Run the pipeline script:
+    ```bash
+    bash pipeline.sh
+    ```

+This script will execute all the necessary steps, including data preprocessing, classification, clustering, and visualization, and save the results to the `data` and `reports` subdirectories.

+> **High Performance Computing (HPC) is highly recommended to run the pipeline**, as it requires significant computational resources, especially when training the VAE model and running the SHapley Additive exPlanations (SHAP) algorithm.

 ## Code Organization

 The scripts are located in the `src` folder.
 The `pipeline.sh` bash scripts follows the analysis steps detailed in the paper.